stclib/STC/README.md

 - **cstr**, **cvec**: Type size: one pointer.
 The size and capacity is stored as part of the heap allocation that also holds the vector elements.
 - **clist**: Type size: one pointer.
 Each node allocates block storing value and next pointer.
 - **cdeq**:  Type size: two pointers.
 Otherwise equal to cvec.
 - **cmap**: Type size: 4 pointers. cmap uses one table of keys+value, and one table of precomputed hash-value/used bucket, which occupies only one byte per bucket.
-The open hashing has a default max load factor of 85%, and hash table scales by 1.5x when reaching that.
+The closed hashing has a default max load factor of 85%, and hash table scales by 1.5x when reaching that.
 - **cset**: Same as cmap, but this uses a table of keys only, not (key, value) pairs.
 - **carray**: carray1, carray2 and carray3.
 Type size: One pointer plus one, two, or three size_t variables to store dimensions.
 Arrays are allocated as one contiguous block of heap memory.

 More on **cmap**
 ----------------

-**cmap** uses open hashing, and default max load-factor is 0.85.
+**cmap** uses closed hashing, and default max load-factor is 0.85.

 You can customize the destroy-, hash-, equals- functions, but also define a convertion from a raw/literal type to the key-type specified.
 This is very useful when e.g. having cstr as key, and therefore a few using-macros are pre-defined for **cmap** with **cstr** keys and/or values: